Ty France Preview, Player Props: Mariners vs. Astros

-The Seattle Mariners, including Ty France (.289 slugging percentage in past 10 games, including zero home run), take on starter Cristian Javier and the Houston Astros at T-Mobile Park, Tuesday at 10:05 PM ET.
+The Seattle Mariners and Ty France, who went 2-for-4 with a home run and an RBI last time in action, take on Framber Valdez and the Houston Astros at T-Mobile Park, Wednesday at 9:40 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Astros.
+He notched a home run while going 2-for-4 in his last game against the Astros.

 Sportsbook Promo Codes